-Where derivatives over diversified indices are used for investment purposes, for hedging or for efficient portfolio management, they are not deemed to attain the environmental or social characteristics the Sub-Fund promotes.
+Where derivatives over diversified indices are used for investment purposes, for hedging or for efficient portfolio management, they are not deemed to attain any environmental or social characteristics promoted by the Sub-Fund.

 To what minimum extent are sustainable investments with an environmental objective aligned with the EU Taxonomy?